 The GE U25C was the builder's first entry into the six-axle locomotive market, first built during the early 1960s a few years after the company had released its first production locomotive in the United States, the U25B.
 This initial model, and the following U28C, sold rather poorly for General Electric (although several Class Is did experiment with and purchase a few units).
-Much of this can likely be attributed to two things; first, while GE had collaborated with other companies in the industry for decades (such as the American Locomotive Company) it had never built its own locomotives; and second was the fact that many simply were not yet interested in six-axle designs.
-However, future models like the U30C and U33C sold quite well for the company as railroads began to embrace and see the benefits of powerful six-axle locomotives.
-After the mid-1970s nearly all domestic-built GE diesel locomotives were of the C-C variety.
+Much of this can likely be attributed to two things; first, while GE had collaborated with other companies in the industry for decades (such as the American Locomotive Company) it had never built its own locomotives; and second was the fact that many simply railroads were not yet interested in six-axle designs.
+It seems a funny notion in today's industry but four-axles were the order of the day from the 1940's through the 1960's.

 The GE U25C first began production in September, 1963, four years following the production of the U25B, its four-axle cousin.
 At the time of its production many were still reluctant to use six-axle, high-horsepower diesel locomotives in main line freight service so GE had a tough time making a case for the U25C even though it featured reliability and straightforward design features which the company became well known for.
 Utilizing GE's 4-cycle model FDL16 the U25C could produce 2,500 horsepower.
 Since the unit featured a C-C design it not only provided more traction but also could be operated on light or secondary lines as its weight could be more evenly distributed over the rails.